preciofishbone/OmniaDocs/team-collaboration/create-site/index.rst

 In the Create Site process, the following are Omnia additions:

 The first step includes a setting for the control Site Directory, if that is used.
-The option means a user can fins the site in Site Directory, even without having access to it.
-"Make Public in Skite Directory" is selected as default.
-Users can deselect the option.
+The option means a user can find the site in Site Directory, even without having access to it, and can see that it exists and can request access to the site.
+"Make Public in Site Directory" is selected as default.

 .. image:: make-public-in-site-directory.png